goldman-gp-ebi/SWAMPy/README.md

 ```

 **If you have a Mac with an M1 apple chip, the procedure is more annoying, sorry!**
 In this circumstance, bioconda doesn't seem to work.
-Instead, I found the following process
+Instead, the following process
-seemed to work instead (though not everything ended up inside a conda environment...):
+seems to work instead (though not everything ended up inside a conda environment...):

 ```
 conda env create -f SWAMPy-env.yaml